CouncilofLorien/counciloflorien.github.io/docs/original/rulings/faq-7.md

 {: .text-center }
 Number 7, current as of 3/16/96
 Kleptomaniac Wizard version
-Maintained by Craig "Ichabod" O'Brien <ich...@cstone.net>
+Maintained by Craig "Ichabod" O'Brien \<ich...@cstone.net>

-Especially new and/or changed information is marked with *'s.
+<br>Especially new and/or changed information is marked with *'s.

 #### Questions About Characters